TitoMoi/servihelper/README.md

 ## What cannot be done or implemented?

-Diferent persons working at the same time and being free is not possible.
+Diferent persons working _at the same time_ and being free is not possible.

+But it's possible to work one after another.

 Paid mode:
 Configure a remote desktop and avoid the need to export and import data manually.